Cisplatin/Krypton/README.md

 # Krypton
-An implementation of some cryptographic standards written in C. Currently availible standards are the OneTimePad and the RC4 stream cipher.
+An implementation of some cryptographic standards written in C. Currently availible standards are the One Time Pad, the RC4 stream cipher, and the Data Encryption Standard (DES).

 ## Example
 Following is an example of an implementation of the RC4 stream cipher: